ttlew/conversation/entities.md

     Often when using pattern entities, it will be necessary to store the text that matches the pattern in a context variable (or action variable), from within your dialog tree.

     Imagine a case where you are asking a user for their email address.
-The dialog node condition will contain a condition similar to `@contactInfo.email`.
+The dialog node condition will contain a condition similar to `@contactInfo:email`.
 In order to assign the user-entered email as a context variable, the following syntax can be used to capture the pattern match within the dialog node's response section:

     ```
     {